Miracle Village: Relations with Pahokee

-Bond with the First United Methodist Church of Pahokee

-In 2011, Patti Aupperlee, then the new pastor of the local First United Methodist Church, attended a service at the tiny Jacob's Destiny Chapel in Miracle Village and heard Chad Stoffel, a former music teacher, singing.
-She was spellbound.
-Since then, he took over as music director of her church and others from the village have joined her congregation; some serve as worship leaders.
-This has brought new life to an aging church congregation.
-The congregation also offers a monthly birthday celebration and movie night.
-Aupperlee, who herself was a victim of sexual abuse, has been quoted as saying, like Witherow, "Our laws [regarding sex offenders] are not rational or even meaningful" and "conditions applied to their release often have little to do with public safety."

-Other members of her congregation were hostile at first, but they have since become supportive of the Miracle Village members who attend their church, and this has much helped Miracle Village's relationship with Pahokee.
-"Initially skeptical residents have come to embrace this often despised population — even champion their shot at a second chance."

-In 2017, Aupperlee and Stoffel moved as a team from the Pahokee church to the United Methodist Church of the Palm Beaches, with Aupperlee as Senior Pastor and Stoffel as Praise & Worship Leader.

 Media attention

 Radio

 National Public Radio's All Things Considered covered the town in 2009.

 Photography

 Noah Rabinowitz

 On assignment for the German magazine Süddeutsche Zeitung (South German Times), American photographer Noah Rabinowitz took a series of photos of Miracle Village.
-They were published in 2013, with an article of 4,000 words in the magazine.
+They were published in 2013, with a 4,000 word article in the magazine.

 Sofía Valiente

 In 2014, photographer Sofía Valiente, who lives in nearby Belle Glade, published a book with the simple title of Miracle Village.
 The unpaged book contains pictures of Miracle Village and its sex offender residents.
 Along with an introduction by resident Joseph Steinberg, describing what it is like to be picked up at the prison gate and driven to Miracle Village, the book reproduces 11 handwritten statements by registrants describing their offenses, plus a Dear John letter from an offender's wife saying she wants a divorce.
-Most of the photos, plus other content not in the book, are available on Valiente's website.
-Other pictures of the area are posted on Valiente's Instagram account.
 Of her work, Valiente said: "It is not just a documentary record of a shunned community, but an argument for understanding, rehabilitation, even forgiveness."